input-output-hk/hermes/docs/src/architecture/08_concepts/cardano_chain_follower/01_overview.md

 The `cardano-chain-follower` crate provides functionality to read arbitrary blocks and follow updates (new blocks and rollbacks) from a Cardano network (e.g. mainnet, preprod).

+Currently, the all communication with a Cardano node (remote or local) is done using the [Node-to-Node protocol](https://docs.cardano.org/explore-cardano/cardano-network/about-the-cardano-network).
+A [Mithril snapshot](https://github.com/input-output-hk/mithril) can be configured to be used both when reading blocks and following chain updates.

 The [Pallas](https://github.com/txpipe/pallas) crate is used under the hood to provide node communication, block parsing and other Cardano chain features.

-## 1.1 Chain Follower
+## 1.1 Chain Follow

-The chain follower is responsible for receiving chain updates from a Cardano node using the ChainSync miniprotocol.
+The chain follower is capable of receiving chain updates from a Cardano node using the ChainSync miniprotocol.

-Currently, the all communication with a Cardano node (remote or local) is done using the Node-to-Node protocol.
-A Mithril snapshot can be configured to be used both when reading blocks and following chain updates.

 ```kroki-excalidraw
 @from_file:architecture/08_concepts/cardano_chain_follower/images/overview.excalidraw